bookofproofs/bookofproofs.github.io/_sources/history/19th-century/franklin.md

 * Franklin's book is an admirable attempt on a much broader scale to combine rigour with completeness in a volume of modest size.
 * Four years after publishing this rigorous text, Franklin published another text Methods of advanced calculus on similar material but now with very different students in mind.
 * In addition to this impressive collection of books, Franklin was editor of the Journal of Mathematics and Physics from 1929.
-* Since Franklin brought topology to MIT in his "analysis situs" form, and Wiener in its "point-set-Lebesgue" form, we see that it came to the Institute through two brothers-in-law.
 * We should mention Franklin's service to the mathematical community through serving on the Board of Governors of the Mathematical Association of America during 1940-42 and again during 1954-56.

 Born 5 October 1898, New York, USA.
 Died 27 January 1965, Belmont, Massachusetts, USA.